haydnv/tinychain/README.md

 {"/sbin/value/string/ustring": "Hello, World!"}
 ```

-We'll go over the particulars of this exact format in a moment.
-For now, save this program to
-`myapp.json` and use cURL to run the program:
+Save this program to `myapp.json` and run it with cURL:

 ```bash
 curl "http://127.0.0.1:8702/sbin/transact" -d @myapp.json
 ```

+** This feature is not yet implemented

 ## Security